 Why the Health and Wellness Industry Is a Mess (And How to Navigate It)

-If you've ever found yourself drowning in saved Instagram posts, open browser tabs, and conflicting advice about what you should be eating—you're not alone.
+If you've ever found yourself drowning in saved Instagram posts, podcast downloads, open browser tabs, and conflicting advice about what you should be eating, know that you're not alone if you’re feeling overwhelmed.

-Between contradictory studies, influencers selling supplements they don't understand, and practitioners who can't agree on basic principles, it's nearly impossible to know who or what to trust.
+Between contradictory studies, influencers selling supplements they don't understand, and professionals who can't agree on basic principles, it's nearly impossible to know who or what to trust.

 But why is it this way?
-And more importantly, how do you cut through the noise?
+And more importantly, how do you cut through the unnecessary noise?

 The Research Problem

-And yet, headlines act like every new study is a universal truth.
+And yet, headlines and click-bait news act like every new study is a universal truth.

-Then there's funding.
-Research is expensive, and someone has to pay for it.
-When that someone is a company with a financial interest in the outcome—whether it's a pharmaceutical company, a supplement brand, or a food manufacturer—there's potential for bias.
-Not always.
-But often enough that it matters.
+There's also funding issue as research is expensive, and someone has to pay for it.
+When that someone is a company with a financial interest in the outcome - whether it's a pharmaceutical company, a supplement brand, or a food manufacturer - there's (a lot of) potential for bias.
+Not always, but often enough that it matters when considering what the results really show.

-This doesn't mean all research is flawed.
-It just means you need to ask: Who funded this?
+This doesn't mean all research is flawed but it does mean we need to ask: Who funded this?
 What were they trying to prove?
-And does this actually apply to me?
+Who gains fron the outcome?
+And does this apply to me?

 Your Body Isn't a Laboratory

-Why?
-Because your genetics, your gut microbiome, your stress levels, your sleep quality, your hormone balance, your age, your medical history, all influence how your body responds.
+This is because your genetics, your gut microbiome, your stress levels, your sleep quality, your hormones, your age and your medical history can all influence how your body responds to things.

-There is no one-size-fits-all solution.
-Anyone who tells you otherwise is either oversimplifying or selling something.
+There is no one-size-fits-all solution that fits everyone.
+Anyone who tells you otherwise is either oversimplifying or probably trying to sell you something.

 Science Changes

-One week, eggs are bad for you.
-The next week, they're a superfood.
-Then someone publishes a study saying it depends on your cholesterol levels.
-Cue the confusion.
+One week eggs are bad for you, then the next week they're a superfood.
+Then someone publishes a study saying it depends on your cholesterol levels and we all stay confused.

-This isn't because science is broken, it's because science is evolving.
-What we know today will be refined, challenged, or expanded tomorrow.
-That's how it's supposed to work.
+This is because science is evolving.
+What we know today will be refined, challenged, or expanded tomorrow; that's how it's supposed to work.
+And unfortunately nutrition research is incredibly difficult (and expensive) to undertake well.

-The problem is that we expect certainty.
-We want someone to just tell us what to do.
-But health doesn't work that way.
-It’s a moving target.
+The second problem is that we expect certainty.
+We want someone to just tell us what to do, but health doesn't work that way because it’s a dynamic process.
+The key is learning to tolerate nuance and to focus on what's working (or not) for your body in this moment in time.

 Experts Don't Agree Either